siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 (statistic=308.6167824692678, pvalue=0.5593543532473144)
 ```

 Both p-values are greater than the typical `0.05` value (our model is good enough, in fact maybe Excellent).
+Something to keep in mind, these data were collected from a Ninja.
+However, from our experience now, the problem is likely find an appropriate alpha.

 ... つづく